Self-Guided Visits for Pre-K to 12th Grade

 How to Prepare for Your Visit

-Please review the following important documents before your visit.
+Please review the below information before your visit.

 What to Do During a Self-Guided Visit

 The MFAH offers resources to assist you as you guide your group through the galleries.
 From sketching supplies to downloadable resources, these options help deepen students' experiences with art.

 With so much to see, how do you choose?
 Focus your students' experience with the following downloadable resources, which will guide you in selecting works of art to see on a self-guided visit.

 These resources will help you guide students on an hour-long visit to the permanent collection of the Museum of Fine Arts, Houston.
 The guides include 5 objects in a variety of collection areas and mediums, along with art history, tour tips, discussion questions, and transitions.

 Choose the right guide for your grade level: